300: Rise of an Empire

 But even if we grant that the movie doesn't have the philosophical ambition of "2001", the space adventure to which it's most often compared, fairness demands we recognize that it's trying for something else.
 "Gravity" is reminiscent of "2001" mainly because it feels like a feature-length expansion of the sequence in which astronaut Dave Bowman gets locked out of the Jupiter spacecraft without his helmet.
 Beyond that, it's its own thing, and its storytelling is as simple as its visuals are complex.
 A surprising number of scenes are theatrically spare: just people talking to each other, telling stories, painting mental pictures for us.

 For long stretches, Cuarón trusts Bullock to give us a one-woman show, and she delivers.
-Her work here constitutes one of the greatest physical performances I've seen, and the filmmakers frame her in ways that make each moment resonate.
-The way she twists and turns and swims through zero gravity (or its studio simulation) is a master class in how to suggest interior states through gestures.
+Her work here constitutes one of the greatest physical performances I've seen, and she's framed in ways that make each moment resonate.
+The way she twists and turns and swims through zero gravity is a master class in how to suggest interior states with gestures.
 An image of Ryan curled up womblike in zero gravity packs a primordial wallop: it's a dream image dredged from the Jungian muck.
 Some of the shots of Bullock's face through her helmet visor evoke Carl Dreyer's "The Passion of Joan of Arc," the film that perfected the emotionally expressive closeup.
-"Gravity" evokes that silent classic and others—including Maya Deren's experimental short "Meshes of the Afternoon," whose most analyzed sequence, a series of shots boiling evolution down to four gestures, might have influenced the unabashedly metaphorical closing scene of Cuarón's film.
+"Gravity" evokes that silent classic and others—including Maya Deren's experimental short "Meshes of the Afternoon," whose most analyzed sequence, a series of shots boiling evolution down to four gestures, might have influenced the unabashedly metaphorical closing scene of Cuarón's movie.